 Since it was technically called a “quick bread,” even with massive quantities of oil and sugar hiding inside, Mom let us eat slices as afternoon snacks.
 I often asked for seconds, and the first loaf always seemed to disappear by the time we drove Grandma to the airport for her return flight!

-Looking back, I realized that zucchini bread probably should’ve been classified as dessert… But not this Healthy Zucchini Oatmeal Snack Cake!
-With no oil, refined flour or sugar and only 96 calories, it’s definitely healthy enough for snacking—and even breakfast!
-Yet it has the same irresistible spice flavors and moist texture as those childhood loaves… Which means it disappears just as quickly too!
+Looking back, I realized that particular zucchini bread probably should’ve been classified as dessert… But not this healthy zucchini oatmeal snack cake!
+With plenty of oats and no refined sugar, it’s definitely healthy enough for snacking — and even breakfast!
+Yet it still has the same irresistible spice flavors and supremely moist texture as those loaves from my childhood…

 You’ll start with a combination of Bob’s Red Mill whole wheat flour (this kind!) and Bob’s Red Mill quick cooking oats (these ones!).
-Bob’s Red Mill products are huge staples in my pantry because they’re top quality and taste amazing—and they’re so dependable and affordable!
+Bob’s Red Mill products are huge staples in my pantry because they’re top quality and taste amazing — and they’re so dependable and affordable!
 With how many different flours and oats and grains that I use, I could probably single-handedly keep Bob’s Red Mill in business…

 But getting back to those oats!
 They’re the key to this snack cake, both in texture and nutrition, so it’s important to use the correct kind.
 Quick cooking oats are also called “one-minute” or “instant” oats, and they’re smaller and thinner than traditional rolled (aka “old-fashioned”) oats.
-This smaller size means they soften faster, and because this snack cake doesn’t bake for very long, that’s really important to getting a nice tender texture!
+This smaller size means they soften faster, and because this snack cake doesn’t bake for very long, that’s really important to achieving a nice tender texture!

 However, it’s extremely important to measure the flour and oats correctly, using this method or a kitchen scale. (← That’s the one I have!)
-Too much of either ingredient will make your healthy snack cake turn out dry or crumbly… Especially too many oats!
+Too much of either ingredient will make your healthy snack cake turn out dry or crumbly… Especially the oats!
 They act like little sponges and soak up lots of moisture from the batter, so make sure you measure them carefully!

 You’ll also mix plenty of spices into the flour and oats: cinnamon (this kind works exceptionally well!) and nutmeg (like this!).
-The nutmeg was a special secret addition to Grandma’s zucchini bread, and after trying this snack cake both with and without… I totally get why!
+The nutmeg was a special secret addition to Grandma’s zucchini bread, and after trying this snack cake both with and without… I totally understand why!
 The nutmeg adds a deep richness, depth, and fullness to the spice flavor, so don’t skip it!

 With a mere ½ tablespoon of butter (yes, that’s it!) and 2 egg whites, the majority of this snack cake’s tender texture comes from Greek yogurt.
-I love using Greek yogurt in my healthy baking recipes because it adds the same moisture as extra butter or oil—but for a fraction of the calories!
+I love using Greek yogurt in my healthy baking recipes because it adds the same moisture as extra butter or oil — but for a fraction of the calories!
 And it also gives your snack cake a big protein boost.
 Win-win!

 Of course, we can’t forget the freshly grated zucchini!
-Before stirring it into the batter, remember to pat it dry with paper towels to squeeze out the extra moisture.
-If you don’t, that water gets released into this healthy snack cake while it bakes, which adds too much moisture… And means your snack cake will turn out underdone in the middle and collapse while cooling.
+Before stirring it into the batter, remember to thoroughly pat it dry with paper towels to squeeze out the extra moisture.
+If you don’t, that extra water gets released into this cake while it bakes, which adds too much moisture… And that means your snack cake will turn out underdone in the middle and collapse while cooling.
 Not good!
 It only takes a couple extra minutes to squeeze out that moisture, and I promise the end result is worth it!

 Doesn’t that look tempting??
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy zucchini oatmeal snack cake!

-Healthy Zucchini Oatmeal Snack Cake | | Print |
+Healthy Zucchini Oatmeal Snack Cake

 - 1 ½ cups (150g) Bob’s Red Mill Quick Cooking Oats (gluten-free if needed and measured like this)